okayzed/okp/README.md

 ### original

-Some original features of py++ to make it look more pythonic are:
+Some original features of ${NAME} to make it look more pythonic are:

 * `def` keyword before function names
 * `block` keyword for creating blocks